RLittlesII/rodneylittlesii/drafts/posts/oss-lessons-for-enterprise.md

 - Developers finding bugs is better than QA finding them
     - Developers give better detail about the crux of the issue
     - Developers

-## Branching, Releasing, Versioning
-- Understanding the world of breaking changes
-- Know what it is to have breaking API changes
-- Understanding the concepts behind semver
-- Software readiness

-# Documentation
-- Docs
-- Issues
-- Pull Requests
-- RFC's

 ## Maintainability as a service
 - Pull Requests add value